RUT Chile: How Foreigners Get a RUT/RUN Number

 If you're moving to or living in Chile, you'll quickly encounter two important acronyms: RUT and RUN.
 These are Chile's identification numbers, essential for virtually everything you'll do in the country.
-This guide explains what they are, how they differ, and how to get them.
+This guide explains what they are, how they differ, and how foreigners get a RUT number in Chile.

 Both RUT and RUN are unique identification numbers assigned to every person in Chile's systems:

-• RUT (Rol Único Tributario): Your tax identification number
+• RUT (Rol Único Tributario): Your tax identification number, the tax ID Chile uses for every financial and administrative interaction

 • RUN (Rol Único Nacional): Your civil registry identification number